missu0008/gstchain/README.md

 # gstchain
-A GST Chain client based on the go-ethereum fork
+GST Chain starts its development based on go language.